xTeare/GrpcAndNGINX/README.md

+# UPDATE
+This issue has been fixed: https://trac.nginx.org/nginx/ticket/2229 It was indeed a bug within nginx.

 # C# GrpcAndNGINX

 Grpc Requests time out if the request is too big.
 Neither changes in the server's config nor in the nginx config seem to fix this issue.